-The integrated regional shoreline mapping and analysis will result in robust and accurate mapping products that leverage the latest LiDAR topographic data sets, the FEMA San Francisco Bay Area Coastal Study and San Francisco Tidal Datums Study, and the regional shoreline delineation developed by the San Francisco Estuary Institute.
+The integrated regional shoreline mapping and analysis are robust and accurate mapping products that leverage the latest LiDAR topographic data sets, the FEMA San Francisco Bay Area Coastal Study and San Francisco Tidal Datums Study, and the regional shoreline delineation developed by the San Francisco Estuary Institute.

 - County specific sea level rise and extreme tide matrices that depict locally-relevant water levels and illustrate the “One Map, Many Futures” concept.

 - Inundation mapping for ten scenarios that capture over 90 combinations of future sea levels and extreme tide conditions.

 - Overtopping potential maps for all ten scenarios that depict where the Bay may overtop the shoreline.
 Coupled with the inundation maps, the overtopping potential maps help in identifying the shoreline locations and flowpaths that could lead to inland flooding.